florian-h05/anime-matrix-datetime-battery/README.md

 # Usage

-You can switch the AniMe matrix on and off by clicking on the ROG key (M4).
+To turn off the AniMe Matrix, just stop the service with `sudo systemctl stop anime-matrix-datetime-battery`.

 ## Credits